Borrow from our libraries

 - Click 'Renew Marked' or 'Renew All'

-Note: To limit overdue points, please return items on time.
+To limit sanctions, please return items on time.

 View your reading history

-You can keep track of the items you have borrowed.
+You can keep track of the items you have borrowed by following this process:

 - Select 'Reading History' in My account